 Even if you only have a small yard or balcony garden, you can plant tasty edibles that will save you a shopping trip.
 Also, you’ll get the pride of knowing you raised the food yourself.

 11. Decluttering and donating or selling

-Stuck at home, many of us want those homes to look and feel clutter-free.
-And, finally, we have had the time to make it happen.
+When we were stuck at home, many of us wanted those homes to look and feel clutter-free.
+And, finally, we had the time to make it happen.
 Sorting through a closet, extra room or garage is a great, freeing feeling.
 Take that clutter to a thrift store, and you can feel good knowing your old stuff is a new treasure to someone else.

-Then, again, you might be able to make a little cash.
-To learn how you can sell your unwanted items without having to meet up with the buyer in person, check out “6 Safe Ways to Sell Your Clutter During the Pandemic.”
+Or, you might be able to make a little cash.
+Learn how you can sell your unwanted items in “6 Websites That Will Sell Your Clutter for You.”

 12. Learning to work from home

 Working from home was once a rare privilege.
 During the pandemic, it became a necessity.
-Whether you love commuting to your couch or miss your office coffeemaker and co-worker pals, having the technical equipment and knowledge to work from home is a plus.
+Whether you love commuting to your couch or are glad to be back with your office coffeemaker and co-worker pals, having the technical equipment and knowledge to work from home is a plus.

 13. Enjoying games and jigsaw puzzles